-The RWHAP authorizing legislation mandates (2602(b)(4)(E)) that EMA/TGA PCs assess the efficiency of the administrative mechanism to rapidly allocate funds to the areas of greatest need within the EMA/TGA (2602(b)(4)(E)).
-Include in your application a narrative that describes the results of the PC's assessment of the administrative mechanism in terms of the following:
+The RWHAP authorizing legislation mandates that EMA/TGA PC/PBs assess the efficiency of the administrative mechanism to rapidly allocate funds to the areas of greatest need within the EMA/TGA.
+See section 2602(b)(4)(E) of the PHS Act.
+Include in your application a narrative that describes the results of the PC/PB's assessment of the administrative mechanism in terms of the following:

-Assessment of grant recipient activities to ensure timely allocation/contracting of funds and payments to contractors; and b) The RWHAP Part A jurisdiction's response to any deficiencies identified by the PC and the status of your corrective actions in response to administrative assessment findings.

-3) Letter of Assurance from Planning Council Chair(s) or Letter of Concurrence from Planning Bodies
+- a) Assessment of grant recipient activities to ensure timely allocation/contracting of funds and payments to contractors; and - b) The RWHAP Part A jurisdiction's response to any deficiencies identified by the PC/PB and the status of your corrective actions in response to administrative assessment findings. - 3) Letter of Assurance from Planning Council Chair(s) or Letter of Concurrence from Planning Bodies